CerisWhite/CrAnberry/README.md

 # Disclaimer: I am not responsible for any damage caused by this script.

-To use it locally, save the CrAnberry.sh file to your Downloads folder, then copy it to your `/usr/local/bin` folder, and run `sudo /usr/local/bin/CrAnberry.sh`
+To use it locally, save the cranberry.sh file to your Downloads folder, then copy it to your `/usr/local/bin` folder, and run `sudo /usr/local/bin/cranberry.sh`

-To use it online, copy and paste the following in crosh: <insert later when I'm not tired>
+To use it online, copy and paste the following in crosh: `curl https://raw.githubusercontent.com/RennBurris/CrAnberry/main/cranberry.sh | sudo sh`

 Currently this script does not fully work.
 It can generate an Android image with `su` installed, but it does not grant root access from within the android container, even with SELinux set to Permissive.
 Still looking into this.